-Our level of self-worth isn’t something we’re consciously aware of — our subconscious mind, drawing on past experiences and what we have been taught to believe about ourselves (positive or negative), forms these beliefs and we act upon them without being aware of it.
-This is why, even though we may think we are ready for a new relationship or a wonderful new job, we often don’t find them — because deep down we don’t believe that we are worthy of them.
-(Or, if we do find them, we will find some way to sabotage ourselves right out of them, because we aren’t capable of hanging onto something if we truly don’t believe that we deserve it.)
+Our level of self-worth isn’t something we’re consciously aware of.
+Our subconscious mind, drawing on past experiences and what we have been taught to believe about ourselves (positive or negative), forms these beliefs.
+We act upon them without being aware of it.
+This is why, even though we may think we are ready for a new relationship or a wonderful new job, we often don’t find them.
+Deep down we don’t believe that we are worthy of them.
+Or, if we do find them, we find some way to sabotage ourselves right out of them.
+This is because we aren’t capable of hanging onto something if we truly don’t believe that we deserve it.

 The good news?
 By becoming aware of these limiting beliefs you can begin to change them.
 The first step is to root out the beliefs that are holding you back.

-This isn’t always easy; often we can’t see our own negative patterns and need some help in identifying them.
-An excellent way to eliminate self-sabotaging behaviors and raise your deserve level is to work with a life coach; a good coach can see the obstacles in your path that you aren’t aware of and can help to challenge your negative or limiting beliefs.
+This isn’t always easy.
+Often we can’t see our own negative patterns.
+So, we need some help in identifying them.
+An excellent way to eliminate self-sabotaging behaviors and raise your deserve level is to work with a life coach.
+A good coach can see the obstacles in your path that you aren’t aware of.
+A life coach can help to challenge your negative or limiting beliefs.
 You can read more about life coaching here.